mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+*Notice: Because my name and email is posted publicly on the NYU Computer Science website, I receive many unsolicited emails from students seeking to do research with me or become my TA.
+I regret that I do not have time to respond to such emails unless they are from someone I already know or have taught.*

 I am a Clinical Associate Professor of Computer Science at the Courant Institute of New York University.
 At NYU, I teach _Introduction to Computer Programming_ (in Python) and  _Data Management and Analysis_, both for undergraduates, and